j4w8n/supakit/README.md

 ```

 #### Supakit Lite
-If you don't want Supakit to handle server-side features like populating `event.locals` and creating a server client, then you can use a different import which will only handle setting cookies and the server-side auth callback.
+If you don't want Supakit to handle server-side features like populating `event.locals` and creating a server client, then you can use a different import.

 ```ts
 /* src/hooks.server.ts */